dev-nayandas/frontend-tutorial/README.md

 `##` RSC Rendering
 ## rsc-rendering
-  SSG rendering happens in page level
+  SSG rendering happens in page level,
-  RSC rendering happens in component level
+  RSC rendering happens in component level,
-  In Client Component we can keep Child components as children or send as props  but can not import child components But we can import client components in server component
+  In Client Component we can keep Child components as children or send as props  but can not import child components, But we can import client components in server component.
 - [RSC Rendering](https://github.com/Learn-with-Sumit/rnext/tree/10.2)

 `##` Composition Pattern rendering